My Quiet Kitchen

 Oil-Free - since the actual seitan wings contain no oil, it's pretty easy to make oil-free vegan wings.
 Here's how:

-• As a precaution the recipe calls for spraying the steamer basket lightly with oil, but even without it the seitan won't stick.
-So feel free to omit.
+• As a precaution the recipe calls for spraying the steamer basket lightly with oil, but even without oil the seitan won't stick.
+Pinky promise.

 • When searing the wings in a skillet, make sure it's fully preheated before adding the wings, and use a good quality, heavy bottomed pan, preferably cast iron.

-• To avoid using butter in the buffalo sauce, try this Oil-Free Buffalo Sauce recipe by This Healthy Kitchen.
-If I'm feeling lazy I've also been known to just use plain Frank's hot sauce.
+• To avoid using butter in the buffalo sauce, try this Oil-Free Buffalo Sauce recipe.
+When I'm feeling lazy I've also been known to simply use plain Frank's hot sauce on my wings.

 Flavor Variations

-• Extra Spicy - add extra cayenne pepper to the sauce and/or several dashes of your favorite extra spicy hot sauce.
+• extra hot buffalo - add even more cayenne pepper to the sauce and/or several dashes of your favorite extra spicy hot sauce.

-• Other Flavors - don't limit yourself to classic vegan buffalo sauce because really, the sky is the limit!
-Think:
+• more ideas - don't limit yourself to classic vegan buffalo wings because truly, the sky is the limit!
+Here are some other sauce and seasoning ideas:

 • lemon pepper